-Many factors may play a role in the development of cancer.
+Many factors play a role in the development of cancer.
 Because the liver filters blood from all parts of the body, cancer cells from elsewhere can lodge in the liver and start to grow.
-Cancers that begin in the gut often spread to the liver.
-The ability of the liver to regenerate may also be linked to the development of liver cancers.
+Cancers that begin in the gastrointestinal tract (gut) often spread to the liver.
+Liver cells can regenerate after injury (scarring that can occur as a result of liver disease).
+Sometimes the regeneration of liver cells is associated with changes (mutations) that have been linked to the development of liver cancers.

 There are many types of liver tumours, only some of which are cancers.
-The most important classification is whether the tumours are benign (relatively harmless) or malignant (capable of spreading from the liver and thus more serious).
+The most important classification is whether the tumours are benign (relatively harmless) or malignant (cancer, i.e., capable of spreading from the liver and thus more serious).

 Hemangioma is the most common type of benign liver tumour.
 It is an abnormal growth of blood vessels of the liver that begins in the fetus.
-More than 10% of the normal population has hemangiomas in the liver.
+Between 10% and 20% of people in Canada have hemangiomas in the liver.
 Most people with hemangiomas have no symptoms and require no treatment.
-Some hemangiomas may rarely enlarge and bleed in which case they may require surgical removal.
+Some hemangiomas may rarely enlarge, and some may bleed in which case they need to be surgically removed.

 Hepatic adenomas are benign tumours of liver cells.
-Most do not cause symptoms and do not require treatment.
-However, if they are large they may cause pain or blood loss and may need to be removed.
-Hepatic adenomas occur more frequently in women and seem to be triggered in some cases by the birth control pill or by pregnancy.
+Most do not cause symptoms and do not need treatment.
+Some, however, have the potential to become cancers.
+Often doctors will suggest a biopsy (removal of a sample of tissue of the liver nodule or mass) to assess the potential for cancer development.
+If a tumour is large, it may cause pain or blood loss and may need to be removed.
+Hepatic adenomas occur more often in women and seem to be triggered in some cases by the birth control pill or by pregnancy.

 The most common form of primary liver cancer (cancer that starts in the liver) in adults is called hepatocellular carcinoma (HCC).
 It is a cancer of liver cells.
 This type of cancer can have different growth patterns.
 Some begin as a single tumour that grows larger.
 It may spread to other parts of the liver in later stages of the disease.

 Liver cancer may also develop in more than one site in the liver and may grow into multiple tumours.
-This pattern is most often seen in people with liver cirrhosis.
+This pattern is most often seen in people with liver cirrhosis (scarring).

-In the absence of chronic liver disease liver cancer is rare.
-However, in patients with an underlying liver disease, liver cancer may be quite common.
-The exact cause of liver cancer is not known.
-Scientists have identified many risk factors that can make someone more likely to develop liver cancer:
+In the absence of chronic liver disease, liver cancer is rare.
+However, in people with an underlying liver disease, liver cancer may be quite common.
+The exact cause of liver cancer is not known, but scientists have identified many risk factors that can make someone more likely to develop liver cancer:

-- Viral infection of the liver: Chronic infection with either hepatitis B or hepatitis C may lead to the development of cancer.
+- Chronic viral infection of the liver with either hepatitis B or hepatitis C may lead to the development of cancer.

 - Certain types of inherited liver disease such as hemochromatosis, which results in accumulation of too much iron in the liver, as well as alpha-1 antitrypsin deficiency, and tyrosinemia can lead to the development of liver cancer later in life.

-- Alcohol: excessive alcohol use is a known risk factor for the development of alcoholic cirrhosis and liver cancer.
+- Excessive alcohol intake is a known risk factor for the development of alcoholic cirrhosis and liver cancer.

 - Tobacco use increases the risk of liver cancer if you already have a chronic liver disease.

-- Anabolic steroids: long-term use of anabolic steroids can increase the risk of liver cancer.
+- Long-term use of anabolic steroids can increase the risk of liver cancer.

 In the early stages, liver cancer does not cause symptoms.
 Some common symptoms of advanced liver cancer include: